Katson-com/docs/docs/centralq-chat/whitepaper.md

 ### 2. Comprehensive Knowledge Base
 CentralQ Chat's strength lies in its diverse and extensive knowledge base, which includes:

-   - **Private Documents**: Users can upload their own guides, manuals, and documentation.
+   - **Private Documents**: Users can upload their own guides, manuals, documentation and even page scripts.
 This feature personalizes the AI’s responses, making them more relevant to the user’s specific Business Central setup.

    - **Microsoft Learn Integration**: Access to Microsoft’s official, up-to-date documentation ensures that users receive reliable and current information directly from the source.
    - **Community Knowledge**: A wealth of insights is available from community-generated content, including expert blogs, instructional videos, tweets, and authoritative books, providing a broader perspective on various topics.